Super Simple Cheetah Birthday Party Ideas

 We hung the foam animal drawings on the back fence with thumbtacks.

 The girls then threw water balloons at their animal targets.
 Whoever hit the targets the most times won the game.
+My teenagers helped to keep score and everyone had a ton of fun with this.

 I used those new fancy water balloons that allow you to fill 40 at a time with the hose, so we had 120 water balloons total.
 The girls had an absolute blast with this game!
 (So did the dog—she was picking up the un-popped water balloons and stashing them away as fast as she could!)